 Not checking grammar or spelling

 Nothing screams ‘unprofessional' like lousy grammar and several spelling mistakes.
 First impression count, so don't be sloppy with your copy and do thorough edits on all your content.
+If you're really bad at it, then consider signing up for a tool such as Grammarly that can help you with spelling, punctuation, and general language.

 Effective eCommerce copywriting is essential to drive sales for online businesses.
 To create copy that drives sales, avoiding common mistakes such as focusing too much on features, using technical language, and writing long and tedious product descriptions is essential.